Do you have a green thumb? Visit the Gardens of Stratford!

 Festival Theatre Gardens

 The Arthur Meighen Gardens around the Festival Theatre are beautiful as well, and you will have ample time before or after the show to enjoy them.
 Set out in steps at the front of the theatre, there is a multitude of beautiful plantings, with two large goldfish ponds at the top.
 Beside the theatre there are smaller gardens, each with a separate focus, around large bronze sculptures that depict workmen raising the tent which housed the original Stratford Shakespeare Festival in 1953.
+I particularly like the kitchen garden, which is full of herbs that I use in my kitchen at Mornington Rose.

 There are gorgeous views to enjoy as you explore the pathways that meander through the displays of flowers.
 Be sure to pack your camera for some shots to impress your friends and family back home